Farmhouse Style Hanging Kitchen Towel Tutorial

 Liz from Simple Simon & Co. designed the most genius hanging kitchen towel project.
 It’s made using a hot pad and a simple kitchen dishtowel.
 I love that she used towels from the Magnolia kitchen line (as it’s one of my all-time favorites).

-Hanging Farmhouse Style Kitchen Towel Tutorial
+Hanging Kitchen Towel Required Supplies

 All you need to put one of them together is:

-- A dish towel (I used one from the Magnolia line at Target)
+- A Dish Towel: I used one from the Magnolia line at Target.

-- Shank button
+- 1 Shank button

 What is a Shank Button?

-(There are three different buttons pictured here…all with shanks.
-Shanks are buttons with a “neck” on the back, usually centered on the back of the button with a hole in the middle of the neck that allows the thread to be passed through.)
+- There are three different buttons pictured here…all with shanks.
+Shanks are buttons with a “neck” on the back, usually centered on the back of the button with a hole in the middle of the neck that allows the thread to be passed through.

 Construction Steps